 While prerecorded music has health and psychological benefits, unlike live music, it can involve instruments, rhythms and melodies that can overstimulate a newborn who is used to the "enclosed sound environment of the womb," the researchers wrote.
 That environment is defined by the mother's heartbeat, breath patterns and voice.

-The researchers involved in the study looked at preemies' responses to three types of music therapy.
+A musical intervention The researchers involved in the study looked at preemies' responses to three types of music therapy.
 One involved a Remo ocean disc, which is an instrument that produces a soothing "whoosh" sound; and another intervention involved a gato box, which is a drumlike wooden box that is played softly with the fingers.
 The ocean disc mimics the sound of the in utero enviroment, the researchers said, and could have a soothing, sleep-enhancing effect, while the gato box would sound like a mother's heartbeat.

 During the third intervention, parents sang a lullaby to their baby that had a cultural, childhood or religious meaning — what researchers call a "song of kin."
 If the parents didn't have a song of kin, they sang the default tune, "Twinkle, Twinkle, Little Star."